joaolessab/new-years-goals--react-native/README.md

 3. Press `i` or run `yarn ios`;
    - If iOs Simulator does not work, run: `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` in your terminal;
 4. Press `w` or run `yarn web`;
+5. You might need to unlock the Emulator;

 - You can serve on both simulators at the same time, yes!
 - The reload process is automatically, but you can force it manually pressin `r` in the terminal;